Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Dohány Street Synagogue

-Start your day with a visit to the Dohány Street Synagogue, the largest synagogue in Europe.
-Its Moorish Revival architecture and rich history make it a must-see.
+Start your day at the Dohány Street Synagogue, the largest synagogue in Europe.
+Its Moorish Revival architecture and history make it a must-see.
 Historical fact: The Dohány Street Synagogue was built in 1859 and can accommodate 3,000 worshippers, making it one of the largest synagogues in the world.

-The synagogue’s interior is beautifully decorated with a mix of Gothic, Romantic, and Byzantine elements.
-The adjacent Jewish Museum houses a collection of Jewish artifacts, while the Heroes’ Temple commemorates the Jewish soldiers who fought in World War I.
+The synagogue’s interior is beautifully decorated with Gothic, Romantic and Byzantine elements.
+The adjacent Jewish Museum has a collection of Jewish artifacts, while the Heroes’ Temple commemorates the Jewish soldiers who fought in World War I.

-Outside the Synagogue: The Temple of Heroes and the Jewish Cemetery
+Outside the Synagogue: Temple of Heroes and Jewish Cemetery

 Jewish Cemetery

 Explore the surrounding area, including the Temple of Heroes and the Jewish Cemetery.
-These sites offer further insights into Budapest’s Jewish heritage.
+These sites offer more of Budapest’s Jewish heritage.
 Historical fact: The Jewish Cemetery is the final resting place of many prominent Hungarian Jews, including famous rabbis and scholars.

-The Holocaust Memorial, located in the synagogue’s garden, features a weeping willow tree with the names of Holocaust victims inscribed on its leaves.
-The Tree of Life memorial, created by sculptor Imre Varga, is a poignant reminder of the lives lost during the Holocaust.
+The Holocaust Memorial in the synagogue’s garden features a weeping willow tree with the names of Holocaust victims inscribed on its leaves.
+The Tree of Life memorial by sculptor Imre Varga is a moving reminder of the lives lost during the Holocaust.

 Vörösmarty Square

-Stroll down Váci Utca, one of Budapest’s main shopping streets.
-Lined with shops, cafes, and restaurants, it’s a lively place to explore and do some last-minute shopping.
-Live experience: Váci Utca’s vibrant atmosphere makes it a great place for people-watching and enjoying the city’s street life.
+Walk down Váci Utca, one of Budapest’s main shopping streets.
+Lined with shops, cafes and restaurants, it’s a lively place to explore and do some last-minute shopping.
+Live experience: Váci Utca’s atmosphere is great for people-watching and enjoying the city’s street life.

-Váci Utca is known for its high-end boutiques, souvenir shops, and international brands.
-The street is also home to several historic buildings and landmarks, including the Church of St. Michael.
-The nearby Vörösmarty Square often hosts markets and events, adding to the lively atmosphere.
+Váci Utca is famous for its high-end boutiques, souvenir shops and international brands.
+The street also features several historic buildings and landmarks, including the Church of St. Michael.
+The nearby Vörösmarty Square often hosts markets and events, adding to the buzz.

 Budapest Central Market: The Gastronomic Cathedral of the City